auyer/rcpassos.me/posts/ebpf/index.md

 //go:generate go run github.com/cilium/ebpf/cmd/bpf2go bpf kprobe.c -- -I../path_to_headers
 ```

-With this in our current directory, the `go generate` command can be issued.
 The `bpf2go` program will automatically detect from out BPF program, what functions it uses to interact with the Kernel, and also the data structures it uses to communicate back to user-space.
 It will compile our BPF program with Clang, and generate the GO code that will load it into the Kernel, and Access the data it produces.

 One part of this glue code uses a `go:embed` directive.
 It instructs the compiler to include the data from the binary generated in step 2 into a variable in the GO binary (step 4):